ameenalkaisi/dotfiles/README.md

 - dwm

 ## for vim
 Create ~/.vim/colors directories, and get candycolor from google then put it in that directory

 symlink the vimrc file to ~/.vimrc

 ## for nvim
 In windows, put it into $env:LOCALAPPDATA/nvim after installation, then make sure Packer is properly installed and run :PackerSync inside of nvim.
 In Linux, place it into ~/.config/nvim, and do the same.

-After syncing using Packer, use :PackerCompile.

-If you get something is not found error, it's probably an LSP server, so must install it externally as well.
+If you get something is not found error, it's probably an LSP server, DAP, or formatter, all of them you can install through mason.

 ## for bash
 Preferrably copy the files into home, then modify them as needed.
 This is because they usually vary alot depending on OS and person so I think it makes more sense this way instead of symlinking.

 ## for powershell
 Need to install TerminalIcons module, PSReadLine module, and oh-my-posh (this can be installed using chocolatey).

 ## for dwm
 When compiling, remove config.h, compile, then apply the .diff file using the following command (file must be in the same directory, try to symlink it):
 ```
 patch -p1 < config.h.diff
 ```
 It will then prompt which file to apply it to, enter config.h, and it should be good

 note also that this is the command to apply patches for .diff files in general (useful for patching suckless software)

 requires libxblayout-dev package to be installed (or compile libxkblayout